Menu

 The current stamp duty rates 2024 are similar to 2024, even for cheap houses for sale Burnley as most houses in Burnley don’t have stamp duty on them.

 The difference is that you can own your home but not the land the property sits on.
-The leasehold applies to the land your home is built on.
+The leasehold applies to the land on which your home is built.

-For leaseholds, the Stamp Duty still applies, but it’s calculated differently as it uses the purchase price of the lease for the land.
+Stamp Duty still applies to leaseholds, but it’s calculated differently, using the purchase price of the lease for the land.

 Working out How Much You’ll Need to Pay